GangstaHikka/Domik/docs/Overview/Skin.md

 # Skin
 **Skin** is a bridge between [[Part]] and it's in-game representation.
-From [[House Generator]] perspective, house is a structured collection of [[Part]], so you need to convert these parts to real game objects.
+From [[Overview/House Generator]] perspective, house is a structured collection of [[Part]], so you need to convert these parts to real game objects.
 Luckily, we have a system that does this automatically.
 And this system is... the **Skin**, yay!

 Skin contains a list of [[Part Builder]].
 Every [[Part Builder]] contains a bind to [[Part]].